Written by: Elizabeth A. Mead

 You may view previous news releases here...

-Gilford’s Thompson-Ames Historical Society welcomes comments on, or suggestions for, articles.
-You can e-mail us at Thomames@worldpath.net and visit our web site
+An upcoming article concerning the Heritage Arts Day will include discussion of a few more of these wonderful old-fashioned crafts.
+Gilford’s Thompson-Ames Historical Society welcomes comments on, or suggestions for articles.
+You can reach us at Thomames@worldpath.net and visit our web site at gilfordhistoreicalsociety.org.